hanckmann/MiLight-Control-Interface/README.md

 *brightness(value=10):* sets the brightness of an RGBW lamp to a value between 0 and 25.
 Input values are rounded to the value closest within the range 0 to 25.

-*disco():* start the (next) preset disco mode of an RGBW lamp.
+*disco(mode=''):* if no (valid) mode is selected: start the (next) preset disco mode of an RGBW lamp.
+A number of disco-modes can be started specifically by providing the mode name as argument.
 Disco mode can be stopped by providing a color or setting the lamp into white mode.

+- supported disco-modes:
+    + color change
+    + color fade
+    + color blink
+    + white blink
+    + green blink
+    + blue blink
+    + red blink
+    + rainbow
+    + disco

 *color(value):* sets the color of an RGBW lamp.
 The following are valid inputs: